Curtiss Jenny Build Instructions

 The Fuselage:

 Join and glue the sheet halves for each side and position in order the former’s.
 Each former has it’s own tab and slot to fit into, glue them in place on one side, then join the second half sheet together.
-The servo tray also can be added before joing the halves by resting in place and applying some thin CA to adhere where it’s touching the formers and the rest.
+The servo tray also can be added before join the halves by resting in place and applying some thin CA to adhere where it’s touching the formers and the rest.
 Take note along the tail sheeting stock which will also help to line it up square when joining the tail tip.
 Add the thin ply lower wing brace sections to the inside of the sheeting.

 From here, add the stringers, soak and glue in place the cockpit sheeting.
 The engravings shows where the openings are which are cut out along with through the stringer stock that’s underneath the openings.
 You can wait until later to cut the openings upon after you cover the plane and apply the cockpit opening rims.